Steviefp/quest-food-guard/README.md

-# QuestFoodGuard Plugin
+# Quest Food Guard Plugin

 ## Overview

-**QuestEat** is a RuneLite plugin designed to prevent players from accidentally eating specific food items that are required for quests.
+**Quest Food Guard** is a RuneLite plugin designed to prevent players from accidentally eating specific food items that are required for quests.
 Some quest foods have important uses beyond just being edible — eating them by mistake can break or hinder quest progression.
 This plugin blocks the "eat" action on these critical quest foods, helping players avoid costly mistakes.

 ## Features